Albin-Roy/PortSwigger-Notes/SQL-injection.md

   ' ORDER BY 1--
 ```

-no. determines cols. -> if shown internal error, it' correct value
+no. determines cols. -> if shown internal error, it' correct value.